 - 1. What is the continuum of alternative placements, and how are placement decisions made for students entering CTC programs and courses? - 2.
 Where are students being provided services? - 3.
 How are related services provided to full-time students in CTC programs? - 4.
-How does your agency ensure that the LRE is provided when a "typical" child is newly identified as a child with a disability? - 5.
+How does the CTC ensure that the least restrictive environment is provided when a child is newly identified as a child with a disability? - 5.
 How does the CTC ensure that the IEP is implemented as written, including the provision of all special education instruction, supports and services? - 6.
-How does your agency partner with community and county resources and agencies to provide improved opportunities and outcomes for students with disabilities?
+How does the CTC partner with community and county resources and agencies to provide improved opportunities and outcomes for students with disabilities? - 7.
+How does the current Perkins Plan address the needs of students with disabilities in the career-tech setting?